pyrotechnist/French-learning-node/Note.md

 C'est très  gentil  de  ta  part .    it is very kind of you

+Tu n'en as pas besoin, et nous non plus.
+You do not need it, and neither do we.

+Quel est le rapport avec moi ?
+What is the relationship with me?

 est ce dans notre interet      Is it in our interest?